UCare plan closures frequently asked questions

 Like many health plans across the country, UCare is facing serious financial challenges, including rising medical and pharmacy costs.
 UCare is a unique nonprofit health plan, as we serve almost entirely government programs, and don't have a commercial business like some other nonprofits, to offset these major financial losses.

-To maintain financial stability, UCare had to make some difficult decisions, including closing our Medicare Advantage plans for 2026 and reducing our service area for some Medical Assistance (Medicaid) plans, including Prepaid Medical Assistance Program (PMAP), Connect, MinnesotaCare and Connect + Medicare.
+To maintain financial stability, UCare had to make some difficult decisions, including closing our Medicare Advantage plans for 2026 and reducing our service area for some Medical Assistance (Medicaid) plans, including Prepaid Medical Assistance Program (PMAP), MinnesotaCare and Connect + Medicare.

 These decisions were not easy.
 We know these changes will affect many people, and are committed to supporting our members, providers and partners every step of the way.